Community Led Planning

 ACT has worked with the Lake District National Park Partnership to pilot an approach to Valley plans.
 These are plans that focus on a whole valley, water catchment area.
 The partners in the plan are the communities and the major agencies that affect the environment and services delivered there.
 Much like Community Led Planning, the community takes a lead in identifying its own priorities, while also being informed of the priorities of the partner agencies.

-ACT piloted this approach in Borrowdale, Wasdale and Ullswater, working closely with the Lake District National Park who are continuing to develop this approach in Ullswater and have plans to work with other communities across the Park in the future.
+ACT piloted this approach in Borrowdale, Wasdale and Ullswater, working closely with the Lake District National Park who have developed this approach in Ullswater and have plans to work with other communities across the Park in the future.
+See these Guidance sheets on Community Climate Change: